 Some of our external third parties are based outside the European Economic Area (EEA) so their processing of your personal data will involve a transfer of data outside the EEA.
 Whenever external third parties who process personal data on our behalf have access to your personal data, or we transfer your personal data out of the EEA, we ensure a similar degree of protection is afforded to it by ensuring that safeguards are implemented.
-For example, where we use Mailchimp or Eventbrite (providers based in the US), we transfer data to them if they are part of the Privacy Shield which requires them to provide similar protection to personal data shared between the Europe and the US.
+For example, where we use Mailchimp or Eventbrite (providers based in the US), we transfer data to them by using standard contractual clauses adopted by the Commission in accordance with Article 46(2) of the UK GDPR

 Please contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the EEA.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.